 - ask you for more information to help make a decision

-- tell you we don’t agree with your value banding and let you know what the right banding should be
+- tell you they don’t agree with your value banding and let you know what the right banding should be

-- tell you if we need to look at the inside of the building to complete our check
+- tell you they need to look at the inside of the building to complete their check

-We’ll normally accept valuations prepared by a professional property valuer but we might enquire into any later returns and challenge valuations in them.
+HMRC wil normally accept valuations prepared by a professional property valuer but might enquire into any later returns and challenge valuations in them.

 If you don’t get your PRBC in time to submit your return

 If you think you might need to pay ATED, send your return and payment of tax using the banding you think is right.
-HMRC may decide to open an enquiry into your return so we can consider the appropriate banding for your property.
+HMRC may decide to open an enquiry into your return to can consider the appropriate banding for your property.

 If you get your PRBC after you’ve sent in your return and HMRC don’t agree with your valuation, you’ll need to complete an amended return.